HarryDrones/CatRomSphere/README.md

 One known instance where it will draw a mess is if you rotate the globe as it is drawing and release the mouse, then click and grab it and rotate again before it finishes drawing.

+The application.windows64 directory is a standalone export of the application.
+To use it, you dont need Processing, since the directory includes everything needed to run the program.
+Download that directory and click on the CatRomSphere.exe file.